deanrad/meteor-trivia/README.md

 Then, you can run `bundle/main.js` without it.

 *We are going to remove this once we have a fix that detect Meteor production mode in a compiler*

-# Troubleshooting

-## Module build failed: ReferenceError: Unknown plugin "react-transform"
-It seems like the babel plugins are not looking into the correct directory and their is no setting to fix that.
-However, what you can do is create a symbolic link in your project root to the correct folder:

-`ln -s packages/npm-container/.npm/package/node_modules`

-*We are going to remove this step once we have a fix*